patricecolet/GESI/README.md

 $ pd gesi-arduino.pd &
 ```

 GESI interface runs in a web browser at localhost.
-The database is made by running update python script in web browser,
+The database is made by running a python script from web server,
-but the folder containing sounds must be at GESI root directory, like this:
+the folder containing sounds must be at GESI root directory, like this:
 ```
 gesi
+-/gesidb
+-/pdpatch
 -/sons
 --/[environment1]
 ---/largo